tamK-kol/Chatbot-Q-A-in-Invoice-Extractor-LLM/readme.md

 ### Q: What is the Invoice Extractor?
-The Invoice Extractor markdown is a specific format used to extract relevant information from invoices.
+The Invoice Extractor is a specific tool to extract relevant information from invoices.
 It's a standardized way to annotate invoices with key information, making it easier to automate the extraction process.

 * Here's a breakdown of the typical components of an Invoice Extractor markdown (Example):